What Are Successful Mergers and Acquisitions?

 Sensible companies do not believe in keeping all eggs in one basket.
 Diversification is the key.
 By combining their products and services, they may gain a competitive edge.
 In addition, diversification adds products to the portfolio, which is not part of current operations.
 A classic example of this is the acquisition of EDS by H.P. in 2008 to add services-oriented features in their technology offerings.

 #5 – Cost cutting

-Economies of scale is the soul of most businesses.
+Economies of scale are the soul of most businesses.
 When two companies are in the same line of business or produce similar goods and services, it makes perfect sense for them to combine locations or reduce operating costs by integrating and streamlining support functions.
-This becomes a large opportunity to lower costs.
+It becomes a large opportunity to lower costs.
 The math is simple here.
 When the total cost of production is lowered with increasing volume, total profits are maximized.

-Adidas-Reebok Case Study
+Case Study 1: Adidas-Reebok

 Combined core competencies formed a revamped portfolio which had: